You are hereForums / By Discipline / Mountain (off road) / MTB Gear / How to build a bike using only a computer!

 Assembly: Me.

-Financier: Wife (Quote, for god’s sake go and buy a new bike and stop your whingeing Smiling )
+Financier: Wife (Quote, for god’s sake go and buy a new bike and stop your whingeing )

 All $ AUD